kavuri-akhil/Financial-Planner-for-Emergencies-and-Retirement-funds/README.md

 * Create a variable called monthly_income and set its value to 12000.
 * To analyze savings health, create a DataFrame called df_savings with two rows.
 Store the total value in dollars of the crypto assets in the first row and the total value of the shares in the second row.
 * Use the df_savings DataFrame to plot a pie chart to visualize the composition of personal savings.
-* Use if conditional statements to validate if the current savings are enough for an emergency fund.
+Markup : * Use if conditional statements to validate if the current savings are enough for an emergency fund.
 An ideal emergency fund should be equal to three times your monthly income.
 ** If total savings are greater than the emergency fund, display a message congratulating the person for having enough money in this fund.
-**